 What is proppant?

-Proppant, in its use as part of the process of hydraulic fracturing, or “fracking”, is hailed as one of the most impactful oilfield innovations of the 21st century, despite the fact it has been used since the notion of modern fracking was developed nearly 70 years ago.
+Proppant, in its use as part of the process of hydraulic fracturing, or “fracing”, is hailed as one of the most impactful oilfield innovations of the 21st century, despite the fact it has been used since the notion of modern fracing was developed nearly 70 years ago.
 This is because specific technological advances made over the past 30 years have truly revolutionized the industry.
-By combining better drilling techniques with ultra-sophisticated frack designs, today’s proppant solutions help improve the production capacity of wells, delivering more oil and natural gas, day in and day out.
+By combining better drilling techniques with ultra-sophisticated frac designs, today’s proppant solutions help improve the production capacity of wells, delivering more oil and natural gas, day in and day out.

-To understand what proppant is, and its role in the business of petroleum production, one must understand the basic process of fracking:
+To understand what proppant is, and its role in the business of petroleum production, one must understand the basic process of fracing:

-While fracking was found to be successful for extracting petroleum liquids like natural gas and oil, fracking as we know it today wasn’t developed until the 1990s, when George P. Mitchell combined existing fracking technology with horizontal drilling to access oil-rich shale deposits thousands of feet underground.
+While fracing was found to be successful for extracting petroleum liquids like natural gas and oil, fracing as we know it today wasn’t developed until the 1990s, when George P. Mitchell combined existing fracing technology with horizontal drilling to access oil-rich shale deposits thousands of feet underground.

 When the liquid mix of proppant, chemicals, and water are propelled into a well, the sudden impact opens fractures in the rock.
 If nothing is used to hold these fractures open, they’ll close, and the number of hydrocarbons that can escape will be far lower.